joanmarc28/Robocat/README.md

 # What is RoboCat?

-RoboCat is an autonomous quadruped robot designed to patrol public streets and monitor parking zones that are regulated by payment.
-Its structure and external appearance is inspired by the shape of a cat, making it not only functional but also friendly and approachable for pedestrians.
+RoboCat is an autonomous quadruped robot designed to patrol public streets and monitor parking zones regulated by payment.
+Its structure and external appearance are inspired by a cat's shape, making it functional but also friendly and approachable for pedestrians.
 Equipped with sensors, cameras and onboard computing, RoboCat can detect whether a parked vehicle has an active parking permit or not, combining robotics, computer vision and real-time data processing to offer a smart, mobile solution for urban mobility enforcement.

-The project main goals are to:
+The project's main goals are to:
   - Automate parking control in regulated areas
   - Reduce the need for manual inspection
   - Integrate urban robotics with a friendly and non-threatening design